Loading

 InflaRx announced the underwritten public offering of 15,000,000 common shares at $5.00 per share.
 The gross proceeds were approximately $75 million.

-InflaRx Awarded up to EUR 43.7 Million (~USD 50.7 Million) Grant by German Government to Advance the Development of Vilobelimab for Treatment of Severe COVID-19.
+InflaRx Awarded up to EUR 43.7 million (~USD 50.7 million) grant by German government to advance the development of vilobelimab for treatment of severe COVID-19.

-In the Third Cohort, six of seven patients achieved clinical remission with a PGA score of ≤1.
+Six of seven patients achieved clinical remission with a PGA score of ≤1.
 The entire study enrolled a total of 19 patients across three different dosing cohorts.

-In the EU study, vilobelimab reduced the use of Corticosteroids in AAV patients and demonstrated comparable efficacy to standard of care.
+In the EU study, vilobelimab reduced the use of corticosteroids in AAV patients and demonstrated comparable efficacy to standard of care.
 Also, the use of vilobelimab instead of glucocorticoids led to a substantially lower observed glucocorticoid toxicity.
 In the US study, the results indicated that vilobelimab, when given in addition to best standard of care, was well tolerated.